Frank Miller: Batman: The Dark Knight Strikes Again and 2000–2019

 He was one of the artists on the Superman and Batman: World's Funnest one-shot written by Evan Dorkin published in 2000.
 Miller moved back to Hell's Kitchen by 2001 and was creating Batman: The Dark Knight Strikes Again as the 9/11 terrorist attacks occurred about four miles from that neighborhood.
 His differences with DC Comics put aside, he saw the sequel initially released as a three-issue miniseries, and though it sold well, it received a mixed to negative reception.
 Miller also returned to writing Batman in 2005, taking on the writing duties of All Star Batman & Robin, the Boy Wonder, a series set inside of what Miller describes as the "Dark Knight Universe," and drawn by Jim Lee.
 All Star Batman & Robin, the Boy Wonder also received largely negative reviews.

 Miller's previous attitude towards movie adaptations was to change after Robert Rodriguez made a short film based on a story from Miller's Sin City entitled "The Customer is Always Right".
 Miller was pleased with the result, leading to him and Rodriguez directing a full-length film, Sin City using Miller's original comics panels as storyboards.
 The film was released in the U.S. on April 1, 2005.
 The film's success brought renewed attention to Miller's Sin City projects.
 Similarly, a 2006 film adaptation of 300, directed by Zack Snyder, brought new attention to Miller's original comic book work.
 A sequel to the film, Sin City: A Dame to Kill For, based on Miller's second Sin City series and co-directed by Miller and Robert Rodriguez, was released in theaters on August 22, 2014.
+Miller himself then wrote and directed the 2008 film adaptation of The Spirit to poor critical and commercial reception.